-Red cats are some of the most vibrant and distinctive in the world — but the distinction between red cat breeds and orange cat breeds isn’t always clear.
+Red cats are some of the most vibrant and distinctive in the world — but the distinction between red cat breeds and orange cat breeds (or even yellow cat breeds) isn’t always clear.
 What the American Cat Fancier Association identifies as red is ginger, and the amount of a pigment known as pheomelanin is the only thing determining the brightness and vibrancy of a feline.
 That means that a red cat breed is capable of manifesting a fur color ranging anywhere from pale yellow to bright red and everything in between depending on the concentration of pheomelanin pigment.
 All red cats are also technically tabby cats, which means that they can take on one of five different patterns.

 There is no such thing as a solid red cat breed, although some ginger cats express these patterns in ways that look solid for all practical purposes.
 Many different breeds can have pheomelanin pigment balance that allows them to appear red, orange, or yellow — but these circumstances are likelier in some breeds than others.
 These are the eight most prominent cat breeds along with suggested red cat names for them.